ewaldmire/ascender/docs/docsite/rst/administration/oauth2_token_auth.rst

 Requesting an access token after this duration will fail.
 The duration defaults to 600 seconds (10 minutes), based on the `RFC6749 <https://tools.ietf.org/html/rfc6749>`_ recommendation.

-The best way to set up app integrations with climber using the Authorization Code grant type is to whitelist the origins for those cross-site requests.
-More generally, you need to whitelist the service or application you are integrating with climber, for which you want to provide access tokens.
-To do this, have your Administrator add this whitelist to their local climber settings:
+The best way to set up app integrations with ascender using the Authorization Code grant type is to whitelist the origins for those cross-site requests.
+More generally, you need to whitelist the service or application you are integrating with ascender, for which you want to provide access tokens.
+To do this, have your Administrator add this whitelist to their local ascender settings:

 ::